CESNET/metacentrum-user-docs/docs/software/services/galaxy/index.md

 # Contact

-If you need any help or experience tool errors or any unexpected issues contact us at regalaxy@rt.cesnet.cz
+If you need any help or experience tool errors or any unexpected issues contact us at <regalaxy@rt.cesnet.cz>.